Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/api-change-log.md

 |  |  |

 {% hint style="info" %}
-For methods to send beacon tracking data to Adobe Analytics, see this [guide](../user-guides/track-beacon.md).
+To send beacon tracking data to Adobe Analytics for, see this [guide](../user-guides/track-beacon.md).

 For push tracking, see [How can I implement push tracking with Experience Platform Mobile SDK](../frequently-asked-questions/README.md).